-In 2020, this was 2.92%, but not all health insurance providers will raise their premiums by the same amount.
+In 2023, this is 2.9%, but not all health insurance providers will raise their premiums by the same amount.

 If you've not switched funds in a few years, March is a good time to review your policy and compare health insurance to make sure you're getting the best deal.

 Does it matter if I have pre-existing conditions?

 Nope.
 Health insurance is community-rated, which means insurers cannot charge you more based on your age, occupation, gender or health conditions.

 In most cases, you can still include extras and hospital benefits that relate to your condition for no extra cost.

 A quick note: if you're joining for the first time or if you're adding new items onto your policy, you'll have to serve waiting periods before you can use them.